USEPA/webcms/.buildkite/README.md

 - **Pipeline step:** `label: ":ecs: Run Drush updates"`
 - **Supporting code:** `.buildkite/run-drush.sh`
 - **Branch limitations:** Only run on pushes to these branches:
-  - `master`, which affects the dev environment
+  - `integration`, which affects the dev environment
-  - `stable`, which affects the staging environment
+  - `main`, which affects the staging environment
 - **Requirements:**
   - The Drush AWSVPC configuration (can obtain via `terraform output drush-vpc-config`)
   - The `jq` tool